lart-bangor/research-assistant/docs/source/users/installation.rst

 3. If you have Microsoft Defender active, you may be warned about running an unrecognised app.
 This is expected behaviour for unsigned Software downloaded from the internet, and is meant to get you to check that you've downnloaded the Software from a reputable source before running it 'this is fine if you've used our official link **above**'.
-Click \'Run anyway'\ to continue with the installation.
+Click `Run anyway` to continue with the installation.

    .. // insert figure 2 - Microsoft...

    *Figure 2 - Microsoft Defender SmartScreen*

 4. Select you preferred install mode.
-We recommend choosing \'Install for me only'\ for most use cases, which will install the app only for the current user. **However** you may wish to install the app for all users.
+We recommend choosing `Install for me only` for most use cases, which will install the app only for the current user. **However** you may wish to install the app for all users.
    For example, if you're installing on a shared university or lab computer and want to centrally manage the installation for all users (This requires Administrator privileges).
-   If in any doubt, choose \'Install for me only'\
+   If in any doubt, choose `Install for me only`

    .. //insert figure 3

    *Figure 3 - Install mode setup*

-5. Click \'Yes'\ to allow L'ART Research Client to make changes to your device (i.e., to install the app).
+5. Click `Yes` to allow L'ART Research Client to make changes to your device (i.e., to install the app).

    .. // insert figure 4